 Growing Red Currants in Containers

-You can let them stay in the container for many weeks before planting in open ground, provided you want them regularly; however, it’s better to plant them in the ground as soon as possible.
+You can let them stay in the container for many weeks before planting them in open ground, provided you water them regularly; however, it’s better to plant them in the ground as soon as possible.

-Or you can grow them in larger containers, permanently.
+Or you can grow them in larger containers permanently.

-All currants are typically shallow rooting and so, a 20 inch (50 cm) deep container is sufficient.
-However, width is more important and should be around 2 feet (60 cm).
-The larger the container, the less often you will require to water the plant.
-Also, larger containers are harder to move around the garden.
+All currants have relatively shallow rooting, so a 20-inch (50 cm) deep container is sufficient.
+However, width is more important and should be around 2-2.5 feet (24-30 inches, 60-75 cm).

-Rovada is a variety which produces fruits in July to early August (so, skips frost), grows and spreads up to 4 feet (1.2 m) upon maturity and has a good disease resistance.
+Rovada is a variety that produces fruits in July to early August (so, skips frost), grows and spreads up to 4 feet (1.2 m) upon maturity, and has good disease resistance.
 They can be eaten fresh and also can be made into jellies and jams.
 Fruits are big, too.

 Another good variety is Red Lake which produces fruit in late June to early July and grows and spreads up to 4 feet (1.2 m).
-It also has a good disease resistance.
+It also has good disease resistance.

 Keep the soil in the container weed-free.
-Hand weeding and mulching are more preferable than hoeing since currant roots are shallow, and are damaged easily.
+Hand weeding and mulching are preferable to hoeing since currant roots are shallow, and are damaged easily.

 Soil for Redcurrants

-Therefore let the soil in the pot contain ample amount of organic matter to keep pH around 6.5 and if needed add some sand to help the drainage – the soil should be moist and well aerated, not wet.
+Therefore let the soil in the pot contain an ample amount of organic matter to keep pH around 6.0-6.5, and if needed, add some sand to help the drainage – the soil should be moist and well aerated, not saturated with water.

 Currants are prone to the following diseases.

-Some common pets are red spiders, coleoptera, caterpillars, aphids and mainly birds.
-Covering the container with the protective net can help keep the birds away from the fruits.
+Some common pets are red spiders, coleoptera, caterpillars, aphids, and mainly - birds.
+Covering the container with a protective net can help keep the birds away from the fruits.

 Long story short – Other currants can be grown in the containers, too.

-Grow the currants in the moist soil, rich in organic matter with a good drainage.
-Keep the pots in sunny positions, protected from strong winds.
-And enjoy your fruits before the birds get them :)
+Grow the currants in moist soil rich in organic matter, with good drainage, and keep the pots in sunny positions and protected from strong winds.